roderiklagerweij/LeanAnalytics/README.md

 ## Limitations

-* Obfuscation apps are not supported: if activities are obfuscated it will pass the obfuscated name, which obviously is useless
+* Obfuscated apps are not supported: if activities are obfuscated it will pass the obfuscated name, which obviously is useless for tracking purposes
 * Click listeners set after some async operation will not but intercepted: since the click listeners are replaced with a click listener that notifies the SDK of the click event on the onResume lifecycle callback of the activity,